.

 Find Out the Degree of Pronation of Your Child – These Shoes Can Significantly Realign Your Child’s Feet!

 I want to start by telling parents that pronation in children is normal.
-We all have a certain degree of pronation, the issue arises when that pronation becomes excessive, which is usually referred to as overpronation.
+We all have a certain degree of pronation, the issue arises when that pronation becomes excessive, usually referred to as overpronation.
 Usually, when children experience overpronation their foot muscles are shifted in an inefficient position and that’s when we would get concerned about it.
 I am going to show you how to find out the degree of pronation of your child by following two simple steps.
+We will be looking at real-life examples (images and videos).

 • Mild